 By the middle 1950s it was evident that the BSoA was over subscribed and plans were drawn up for a new and much larger campus.
 However, as similar was also apparent at Bromley College of Art and Sidcup School of art, it was decided in 1962 to amalgamate these into what became the Ravensbourne College of Art and Design at Bromley Common.
 We will probably never know how Principal John Cole felt about this change of plan as he had devoted the previous few years meticulously designing a new campus for us.
 Evidence of his vision can be found in a large file of notes, drawings and letters of correspondence now logged in our BSoA Archives situated in the Local Studies Dept. of Bromley Central Library.

 In 1962 after fifty-four years as a diploma awarding institution, the BSoA closed down.
 However, the premises were then used as an Adult Education Centre that retained much of the ethos of our art school.
-Then in July 1978 vandals burnt the building down to the ground and it was not replaced.
-Fittingly the area is now a public garden known as the Beckenham Library Green, it being a popular lunch time sanctuary for the local office workers.
+Then in July 1978 arsonists burnt the building down to the ground.
+The villains were never found, and the building was not replaced.
+Fittingly the area is now a public garden known as the Beckenham Library Green, and has become a popular lunch time sanctuary for the local office workers.
 In July 2008, the BSoA’s centenary, it was also where a commemorative plaque was installed on a wall that ran along just where the central corridor had been in our building.
 Unquestionably, our time at the BSoA left an indelible impression, and memories of those halcyon days still pull at the heart strings as the pages of this website prove.